-With overdose deaths soaring, DEA issues warning about fentanyl-laced pills
+With overdose deaths soaring, DEA warns about fentanyl-, meth-laced pills

 The United States has been grappling with a worsening drug epidemic since 1999, fueled primarily by an explosion of opioid use.
 At first, that drug abuse centered around prescription pain pills, such as Oxycodone, Vicodin or Percocet.

 In recent years, the death toll has risen sharply, fueled in large part by fentanyl, a synthetic opioid that is relatively cheap to manufacture and distribute.
 Last year, drug overdoses killed more than twice as many Americans as car crashes.
+Many drug overdoses are the result of ingesting more than one drug, but experts say fentanyl is often involved.

+Dr. Jack Westfall said part of the problem lies in the common assumption, particularly by young people, that a pill purchased online must be made in a reputable lab somewhere, and therefore must not be too dangerous.

+Westfall recalled getting a phone call from the medical examiner when he worked as a public health official in Santa Clara County in California in 2019.

+Westfall, now the director of the Robert Graham Center for Policy Studies in Family Medine and Primary Care, said that often the pills contain a chemical variant, or analog, of fentanyl.

+“People may look at them and think it looks like a Percocet, and then even if they hear it’s got fentanyl, they still think it’s safe,” he said.
+“But they are fake.
+And there’s no way to know how much of that substance is in it.”

 Milgram said the illicit drug trade in America is increasingly shifting from plant-based products like cocaine or heroin to chemical-driven manufacturing.
+Often, those pills are sold online as Oxycodone, Percocet or Adderall.
+But in truth, the pills contain fentanyl or methamphetamine.

 “There’s no question in my mind right now there are chemicals largely coming from China to Mexico, where the cartels are mass-producing fentanyl and meth and now increasingly seeing them pressed into pills,” she said.

-Often, those pills are sold online as Oxycodone, Percocet or Adderall, but in truth the pills contain fentanyl or methamphetamine, she said.
+James Rauh, an Akron, Ohio man who founded Families Against Fentanyl after his son died from an overdose of a fentanyl analog, called the drug “extremely potent material that’s infiltrated our illicit drug supply, poisoning tens of thousands of Americans a year.”

+As an advocate, Rauh has urged the federal government to declare the drug a weapon of mass destruction, to punish countries like China where many of the chemicals originate.

 It’s not just that the drugs being consumed are changing and killing more Americans.
 The way Americans buy illicit drugs has also changed.